iondodon/MyOS/README.md

 The `compile` file is a shell script.
 To do it's work run `./compile` (or: `bash compile`).

-To build the source code it is requiredto have installed:
+To build the source code it is required to have installed:
  - NASM version 2.14
  - bash shell
  - truncate